Flevoland

 The first land reclaimed was the northeast polder (Noordoostpolder) in 1942.
 This took in the former small islands Urk and Schokland.
 It was at first added to the Province of Overijssel.

-In the southwest the Flevopolder – larger than the above – was then reclaimed; its southeast half in 1957 and other parts by 1968.
+In the southwest the Flevopolder – larger than the above – was then reclaimed; its northeastern half in 1957 and its southwestern half in 1968.

-A key feature of the latter is a narrow body of water, kept at 3 metres below sea level, along the old coastline to stabilise the water table and to prevent coastal towns from losing their waterfront and access to the sea.
+A key feature of the latter is a narrow body of water, kept at 3 metres below sea level, along the former coastline to stabilize the water table and prevent coastal towns from losing their waterfront and access to the sea.
 Thus, the Flevopolder became an artificial island joined to the mainland by bridges.
 The municipalities on the three parts voted to become a province, shortly before this was effected in 1986.

 Since that time, Flevoland is the youngest of the 12 provinces of the Netherlands.
-Its sources of revenue to this day depend on the cultivation of flowers, farming and tourism.
-In recent times, it has built countless rows of wind turbines as a source of renewable energy.
+Its current sources of revenue are the cultivation of flowers, farming and tourism.
+In recent times, it has built many wind turbines as a source of renewable energy.

 ^ "Pagina niet gevonden".
 Provincie Flevoland.
 21 February 2019.
 Archived from the original on 3 August 2013.